gangwug/SkinPhaserApp/README.md

 # load 'shiny' package
 library(shiny)

-# the easy way to run this web application
+# the easy way to run this app
 runGitHub("SkinPhaser", "gangwug")

 # Or you can download all files from this page, and place these files into an directory named 'SkinPhaser'.